-- This in effect says the model estimated at some time does not describe the term structure of interest rates and their volatilities at other times. - Consequently, a model's intertemporal behavior is suspect, and using it for hedging and risk management may be unreliable.
+- This in effect says the model estimated at some time does not describe the term structure of interest rates and their volatilities at future times. - So a model's intertemporal behavior is suspect, and using it for hedging and risk management may be unreliable.